-- 17.1 Our Safeguarding Policy and the Trust's and school values, ethos and behaviour policies, provide the basic platform to ensure children and young people are given the support to respect themselves and others, stand up for themselves and protect each other. - 17.2 Our Trust and schools keep themselves up to date on the latest advice and guidance provided to assist in addressing specific vulnerabilities and forms of exploitation. - 17.3 Our staff are supported to recognise warning signs and symptoms in relation to specific issues, and include such issues, in an age appropriate way, in their lesson plans. - 17.4 Our schools work with and engage with families and the local communities to talk about such issues.
+- 14.1 Our Safeguarding Policy and the school's values, ethos and behaviour policies, provide the basic platform to ensure children and young people are given the support to respect themselves and others, stand up for themselves and protect each other. - 14.2 Our school keeps itself up to date on the latest advice and guidance provided to assist in addressing specific vulnerabilities and forms of exploitation. - 14.3 Our staff are supported to recognise warning signs and symptoms in relation to specific issues, and include such issues, in an age appropriate way, in their lesson plans.

-- 17.5 Our staff are supported to talk to families about sensitive concerns in relation to their children and to find ways to address them together wherever possible. - 17.6 Our DSLs know where to seek and get advice as necessary and our school will bring in experts and uses specialist material to support the work we do. - 17.7 Reporting of Female Genital Mutilation (FGM) 14.7.1 With effect from October 2015, all schools are subject to a mandatory reporting requirement in respect of female genital mutilation.
-When a teacher discovers that an act of FGM appears to have been carried out on a girl aged under 18, that teacher has a statutory duty to report it to the Police. - 17.8 Failure to report such cases will result in disciplinary sanctions.
-They will also discuss the situation with the DSL who will consult Birmingham Children's Trust or the local safeguarding board outside of Birmingham before a decision is made as to whether the mandatory reporting duty applies.
+- 14.4 Our school works with and engages with families and the local communities to talk about such issues. - 14.5 Our staff are supported to talk to families about sensitive concerns in relation to their children and to find ways to address them together wherever possible. - 14.6 Our DSL(s) know where to seek and get advice as necessary and our school will bring in experts and uses specialist material to support the work we do. - 14.7 Reporting of Female Genital Mutilation (FGM) 14.7.1 With effect from October 2015, all schools are subject to a mandatory reporting requirement in respect of female genital mutilation.
+When a teacher discovers that an act of FGM appears to have been carried out on a girl aged under 18, that teacher has a statutory duty to report it to the Police. - 14.7.2 Failure to report such cases will result in disciplinary sanctions.
+They will also discuss the situation with the DSL who will consult Birmingham Children's Trust before a decision is made as to whether the mandatory reporting duty applies.